 Racketeering may be related to a number of other organized crime offenses.
 This includes money laundering, bribery, and extortion.
 Organized crime may also involve drug offenses, prostitution, gambling, weapons charges, assault, murder, and conspiracy charges.

-Money laundering involves moving money around to try and evade the government's ability to track the source of the funds.
+Under Colorado law, money laundering involves moving money around to try and evade the government's ability to track the source of the funds.
 Money laundering may be used to hide money that was embezzled from an employer.
-Money laundering is a class 3 felony in Colorado, and the penalties include 4 to 12 years in prison and fines of up to $750,000.
+Money laundering is a class 3 felony, and the penalties include 4 to 12 years in prison and fines of up to $750,000.

-Criminal extortion is threatening someone in order to get that person or another to do something, or refrain from doing something, against their will.
+Criminal extortion in Colorado is threatening someone in order to get that person or another to do something, or refrain from doing something, against their will.
 Extortion is commonly called “blackmail.”
-Extortion is a class 4 felony in Colorado.
+Extortion is a class 4 felony.
 Penalties include 2 to 6 years in prison and a fine of up to $500,000.

 Call us for help...